 Moreover, engaged employees also realize that bigger achievements can be accomplished only in the presence of teamwork.
-Therefore, they are self-motivated to actively participate in group activities.
+Therefore, they are self-motivated to participate actively in group activities.

-To conclude, employee engagement can work wonders in helping the employers achieve their goal of establishing a culture of teamwork in their organization.
+To conclude, employee engagement can work wonders in helping employers achieve their goal of establishing a culture of teamwork in their organization.

 How Can Leaders Promote Teamwork?